 The news story that this blog is based on is about the further statements of a scientist on a possible link between sleep apnea and nighttime heart attack.
-The initial statements of the man were published a week before these comments.
-A blog post on those initial statements can be found at this link.

 After writing that message to the scientist, a week later that scientist is asking for more studies to be done on the link between heart attack and sleep apnea.